Smartappli/openstreetmap-pgrouting-server/README.md

 # Openstreetmap-pgrouting

-This container is widely impired of works of https://github.com/Overv/openstreetmap-tile-server.
-It allows you to easily set up an OpenStreetMap PG Routing server given a `.osm.pbf` file.
+This container is widely impired of works of https://github.com/Smartappli/openstreetmap-tile-server.
+It allows you to easily set up an OpenStreetMap PG Routing server given a `.osm` file.

 ## Setting up the server